Free Plate Check

 How do I tax my car?

-You can tax your car online at GOV.UK, by phone on 0300 123 4321, or at a Post Office that handles vehicle tax.
-You'll need the V5C logbook (or the green new keeper slip if you've just bought the car) and a valid MOT if the vehicle is over three years old.
+Online at GOV.UK, by phone (0300 123 4321), or at a participating Post Office.
+You'll need the V5C logbook (or the green new-keeper slip), plus a valid MOT if the car is 3+ years old.

 Can I drive a SORN'd car to an MOT?